 If you’re realizing you have a problem with prescription pain killers, you’re far from alone.
-At Gracer Medical Group, an increasing number of residents of Northern California communities like Sacramento, San Jose and Oakland see us for addiction treatment once they understand they have become dependent.
+At Gracer Behavioral Health Services, an increasing number of residents of Northern California communities like Sacramento, San Jose and Oakland see us for addiction treatment once they understand they have become dependent.

 For middle class Americans, dependence on prescription pain killers is perhaps the main addiction problem today.
 The number of “hidden addicts” has doubled in the past 10 years.
 Much of this is due to the increased availability of potent and highly addicting opiates, such as hydrocodone (Vicodin, Norco, Lortab, Lorcet), oxycodone (Percodan, Percocet, Roxycodone, Oxycontin), and more recently, oxymorphone (Opana).
 Many doctors today consider pain the “fifth vital sign” and treat it vigorously.
 Some are unaware of the potential for addiction in their patients even after a short course of pain medication.
 And patients are rarely screened for risk factors, such as prior alcohol or other drug abuse and bipolar disorder.
 When you add the fact it’s possible to get access to some of these medications over the Internet without a prescription, it is not surprising that we have such a huge problem.